chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ### 5.3)

-Once you have completed the design of your app, head over to CSE1500's 💡 Brightspace, go to *Discussions* and then the forum **BOARD GAME APP DESIGNS**.
-Create a thread with your team's name as subject/title (e.g. `CSE234`) and post your team's proposed splash screen and game screen.
-Feel free to also add a paragraph describing your choices.
+Once you have completed the design of your app, head over to our TUD Stack Overflow community [https://stackoverflow.com/c/tud-cs](https://stackoverflow.com/c/tud-cs) and post your designs as an [**article**](https://stackoverflow.com/c/tud-cs/articles/create) (of type *knowledge article*) with tags `cse1500` and `game-design`.
+Include the splash and game screens in the article and add a paragraph describing your choices.
+Feel free to comment on the designs of your fellow study colleagues.

 ## 6. Your own board game app: HTML